szabgab/perlmaven.com/books/perl-testing/src/test-more/test-more-cmp-ok.md

 {% embed include file="src/examples/test-more/t/cmp_ok.t.2.out" %}

-* Actually this is a really bad test as it can fail randomnly
+* Actually this is a really bad test as it can fail randomly